Radipole Park and Gardens project

 - resurfacing the car park

 A new heritage café will provide refreshments and display information about the park’s history and heritage.
 There will be an interactive discovery table for children.
 It will also be a starting point for trails, walks and park discovery.
 This accessible space will be a central point for members of the community to meet and socialise.

-Next to the café, a sensory garden will be designed by Kingston Maurward College, with the involvement of their students.
+Next to the café, a sensory garden will be designed by Kingston Maurward College, with Weymouth College construction students getting involved to help build the hard landscaping elements.
 The funds for this project have been raised by the Friends of Radipole Park and Gardens group.
 The sensory garden will offer a wide range of volunteering and participatory opportunities to support health and wellbeing.

 The existing play area will be upgraded using natural materials and there will be the addition of water play.
 Play equipment which is accessible for children with disabilities will also be added.
 More facilities will also be available for older children, including a new zip wire!

 The project so far